To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-When Jenny and Tyler Hougom and their three-year-old daughter Valerie welcomed baby Lucas to their world in August 2019, he appeared strong and healthy, but within days Lucas was diagnosed with congenital cytomegalovirus (CMV) a common virus that rarely causes problems in most healthy people, but can cause hearing loss and neurologic issues in newborns.
+When Jenny and Tyler Hougom and their 3-year-old daughter Valerie welcomed baby Lucas to their world in August 2019, he appeared strong and healthy.
+But within days, Lucas was diagnosed with congenital cytomegalovirus (CMV), a common virus that rarely causes problems in most healthy people but can cause hearing loss and neurologic issues in newborns.

 What followed was “what felt like a lifetime of blood draws and labs,” said Jenny.
 After six weeks, Lucas’ platelet counts remained stable, but his bilirubin level was not decreasing.
-“The team told us they had never seen CMV attack the liver,” said Jenny, “but they referred us to Dr. Sigurdsson at American Family Children’s Hospital (AFCH), so off we went to Madison.”
+“The team told us they had never seen CMV attack the liver,” said Jenny, “but they referred us to Dr. (Luther) Sigurdsson at American Family Children’s Hospital, so off we went to Madison.”

 Dr. Sigurdsson ruled out biliary atresia, a disease of the bile ducts, but Lucas continued to decline.

-“That’s when we met Dr. Furuya, and had our biggest, life-changing appointment,” said Jenny.
+“That’s when we met Dr. (Katryn) Furuya, and had our biggest, life-changing appointment,” said Jenny.

 Dr. Furuya, pediatric transplant hepatologist and medical director of the pediatric liver transplant program, knew right away Lucas would most likely need a liver transplant.

-“It’s very rare for congenital CMV to cause cirrhosis and liver failure in infancy,” says Dr. Furuya.
+“It’s very rare for congenital CMV to cause cirrhosis and liver failure in infancy,” said Dr. Furuya.
 “We provided supportive care, optimizing his condition, so he would be ready for liver transplant.”

 Race against the clock